agardiner/hfmcmd/README.md

           AppName:IFRS Scenario:Actual Year:2008 Periods:May-July Entity:GROUP
     ```

-2. Commands can be read from a command-file, e.g.
+2. Commands can be read from a command-file specified on the command-line, e.g.

     ```
       HFMCmd.exe consolidate.hfm